 The Binghamton Accelerator Program is designed for innovative startups in need of strategic direction.

 Companies accepted into this program will be put through a crash course on the Business Model Canvas and in-person interviews, determining if their product or service is a viable company.
 Facilitated throughout the year, the course ends with a go, no-go, or a pivot on the concept.

-The Binghamton Accelerator Program accepts applications on a rolling basis and is overseen by the Director of Business incubator, Eric Krohn.
+The Binghamton Accelerator Program accepts applications on a rolling basis and is overseen by Eric Krohn, director of business incubation programming.